Blotch3D/Blotch3D/README.md

 ========

-Blotch3D is a C\# library that vastly simplifies many of the tasks in developing 3D applications and games.
+Blotch3D is a C\# library that vastly simplifies many of the tasks in developing real-time 3D applications and games.

 Bare-bones examples are provided that show how with just a few lines of code you can...